GabrielBJ/kepler-module/README.md

 ## Using the module as a script

-You can either ownload the `.zip` file `kepler-module-main.zip` or you can clone the repository.
+You can either download the `.zip` file `kepler-module-main.zip` or you can clone the repository.
 Uncompress it and copy the `odekepler` folder to your working directory.

 Open in Terminal an run:
 ```